Brazil Travel Tools

 Local customs/local etiquette

 - Going out at night: About 100 Dollars in local currency and in small bills and a Credit Card.
-Hotel Card and any document with photo (drivers licence is ideal) – never the passport.
+Hotel Card and any document with photo (drivers license is ideal) – never the passport.
 Hangover medicine (“Engove” is just a miracle, must try!)

 - Tipping: Tipping in restaurants is normally 10%.
 Usually this is included in the bill under service charge.
 Taxi drivers are not normally tipped, although it is common to round up the fare.